learningwala/w/m/content/about-me.md

 I never been to formal school after completing 10th grade.
 Later, I completed my 12th grade and pursued a BA in Sociology as an external student.
 I am working with children since the age of 18.

+Instead of going to school, I spent time exploring website & software development, sales & marketing, theater, writing, design, technology, entrepreneurship and many more interests.

+I started working with children through teaching computer, exploring ['MIT Scratch'](https://scratch.mit.edu/) , making [Arvind Gupta toys](https://www.arvindguptatoys.com/), telling stories, playing games and more.

+Slowly after lots of experimentation I realized that I like being with children & young adults, I can be my self and do creative experiments with them.
+I started volunteering in different schools, meeting inspiring, passionate educators and children, visited different learning spaces across India, read books & attended workshops.

+And that's how my journey started as an educator, which is evolving every day.

 During this decade long journey, I worked in a formal & informal learning spaces.
 Worked with children directly, shared my understanding of education and pedagogy with teachers, developed content, curricula & more.

-My core interests areas are understanding 'The role of love & Relationship in education', Self directed learning & non formal learning spaces, Child development & learning, language pedagogy and children literature, life skills education and ecological consciousness / nature education.
+**My current core interest areas are**

+- Understanding the role of love & Relationship in education
+- Self directed learning & non formal learning spaces
+- Child development & learning
+- Language pedagogy and children literature
+- Life skills education and ecological consciousness / nature education

 My work is deeply inspired by the philosophies of [J. Krishnamurti](https://en.wikipedia.org/wiki/Jiddu_Krishnamurti), [Martin Buber](https://infed.org/mobi/martin-buber-on-education/) , and the science of brain, learning, and child development.